entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 P5.
 Para-articular process extension angle: (0) nearly parallel to the midline of the head shield ; (1) anterolaterally extending.
 > - A synapomorphy defining Quasipetalichthyidae.
 >
-> -  The matrix in Klug *et al*.
-(2023) is based on Frey *et al*.
-(2020), which is based on Coates *et  al*., (2017, 2018), Dearden *et  al*.
-(2019).
-Klug et al. (2023) additionally coded *Dracopristis hoffmanorum* Hodnett *et al*., 2021.
-Further, we added eigh tcharacters describing body proportions etc. For details see the character list, characters 231 to 238.
-Klug et al. (2023) further added characters 239 to 261 from Hodnett *et al*.
-(30), which are predominantly dental characters.
-The latter caused a bias towards dental characters.
-> -  Hodnett, J.-P. M., Grogan, E., Lund, R., Lucas, S. G., Suazo, T., Elliott, D. K., & Pruitt, J. (2021).
-Ctenacanthiform sharks from the Late Pennsylvanian (Missourian) Tinajas member of the Atrasado Formation, Central New Mexico.
-In Kinney Brick Quarry Lagerstätte (pp. 391–424).
-New Mexico Museum of Natural History and Science.

-### Tubular dentine: absent (0); present (1).
-> Klug *et al*.
-(2023), Character 5.
-> - Klug *et al*.
-(2023): "Stahl (1999), see also Patterson (1965): present in chimaeroids, edestids, Helodus, and petalodonts, but absent in symmoriids and iniopterygians (Zangerl and Case 1976)."

-### Cranial cap denticles, single-crowned, non-growing: absent (0); present (1).
-> Klug *et al*.
-(2023), Character 21.
-> - Klug *et al*.
-(2023): "Scored absent in Maghriboselache and Ferromirum; if present, it appears likely that they would have been preserved."

-### Anterior or mesial edge of nasal notched for anterior nostril: absent (0); present (1).
-> Klug *et al*.
-(2023), Character 27.

-### Ceratohyal with broad posteroventral flange or shelf, projecting laterally into recess in Meckel's cartilage: absent (0); present (1).
-> Klug *et al*.
-(2023), Character 54.
-> - Klug *et al*.
-(2023): "Present in Ferromirum (Frey, Coates, et al. 2020) and Maghriboselache (Supplementary Fig. 39), this flange is likely also present in Cladoselache, identified as a 'ventral process' ( Maisey 1989).
-In Maghriboselache (Supplementary Fig. 39) and Ferromirum (Frey, Coates, et al. 2020), the flange fits snugly into a smooth recess within the posteroventral extremity of the medial surface of Meckel's cartilage.
-Such a flange is also present in Cobelodus aculeatus PF 7351 (listed in Zangerl & Case (Zangerl and Case 1976)), and is likely present in many symmoriids."

-### Ceratohyal spatulate or bladed anteriorly: absent (0); present (1).
-> Klug *et al*.
-(2023), Character 55.

-### Elongate posterior copula projects posteriorly, beyond rearmost branchial arch: absent (0); present (1).
-> Klug *et al*.
-(2023), Character 64.
-> - Klug *et al*.
-(2023): "Present in many early chondrichthyans, including Maghriboselache (Supplementary Fig. 2), Ferromirum (Frey, Coates, et al. 2020), Gutturensis, Debeerius, and Gladbachus; possibly an autapomorphy at some level of the chondrichthyan clade."

 **Deleted characters**